 The department has 7 faculty members with research interests in philosophy of mind, philosophy of psychology, philosophy of neuroscience, and issues at the intersection of philosophy of mind and ethics:

-Recent course offerings in philosophy of mind include Philosophy of Neuroscience, Moral Psychology and Metaethics, Philosophy of Perception, Metaphysics of Mind, Metaphysics: Consciousness and Fundamentity, Consciousness, Imagination, Personal Identity and Ethics, and Mind in Evolution.
+Recent course offerings in philosophy of mind include Philosophy of Neuroscience, Moral Psychology and Metaethics, Philosophy of Perception, Metaphysics of Mind (Realization and Emergence), Metaphysics (Consciousness and Fundamentality), Consciousness, Imagination, Personal Identity and Ethics, and Mind in Evolution.